unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 * The **Type 1 hypervisor**, also known as **bare-metal hypervisor**, has direct access to the hardware and controls all the operating systems that are running on the system.
   KVM, despite the appearances, is a Type 1 hypervisor.
 * The **Type 2 hypervisor**, also known as **hosted hypervisor**, has to go through the host operating system to reach the hardware.
-  An example of Type 2 hypervisor is VirtualBox
+  An example of Type 2 hypervisor is VirtualBox.

 | ![type 1 hypervisor os](/docs/sessions/02-behind-scenes/images/vm1.svg) | ![type 2 hypervisor os](/docs/sessions/02-behind-scenes/images/vm2.svg) |
 | :--:									  | :--:								    |